-Missing Duck Hunters, Dog Found Dead: Texas Sheriff Says How They Probably Died
+Missing Duck Hunters, Dog Found Dead: Texas Sheriff Reveals How They Probably Died

 — NBC4 Columbus (@nbc4i) January 8, 2017

-NBC affiliate, channel 12 News out of Arizona, reports that the three men and two hunting dogs set out around 4 a.m. on Friday morning for Matagorda Bay in the Gulf of Mexico, near Redfish Lake, a popular area for duck hunters.
-Spencer Hall from Mont Belvieu, Texas, Starett Burk from Wallisville, Texas, and Chris Ruckman from Dayton, Texas, were only supposed to be out for a six-hour duck-hunting trip, according to Ruckman’s girlfriend, who reported the three friends missing late Friday when they never returned and stopped responding to texts and phone calls.
+NBC affiliate 12 News out of Arizona reports that the three men and two hunting dogs set out around 4 a.m. on Friday morning for Matagorda Bay in the Gulf of Mexico, near Redfish Lake, a popular area for duck hunters.
+Spencer Hall from Mont Belvieu, Texas; Starett Burk from Wallisville, Texas; and Chris Ruckman from Dayton, Texas, were only supposed to be out for a six-hour duck-hunting trip, according to Ruckman’s girlfriend, who reported the three friends missing late Friday when they never returned and stopped responding to texts and phone calls.
 Burk’s mother, Tracey, told ABC 13 that the last time she spoke to her son was on Thursday evening.

 “I texted him Friday night at 6:01 and said, ‘are you keeping warm, bear?’ and I didn’t hear back from him.”